Christmas Festivals Around the World

 During the Christmas season, Hyde Park becomes Winter Wonderland as Londoners celebrate the holidays with one of the world’s biggest festivals.
-Last year more than 2 million visitors attended, and for good reason.
+Last year more than two million visitors attended, and for good reason.
 Winter Wonderland has traditional Christmas festival elements: an ice rink, visits with Santa Claus, more holiday food than you could possibly sample and Christmas shopping.
-Plus, it also has 2 Christmas-themed Cirque du Soleil-style circuses by Zippos Circus, as well as two massive roller coasters, a 200-foot high enclosed-pod observation wheel, kids' rides and Santa Land.
+Plus, it also has two Christmas-themed Cirque du Soleil-style circuses by Zippos Circus, as well as two massive roller coasters, a 200-foot high enclosed-pod observation wheel, kids' rides and Santa Land.

 European capital cities have their own individual styles for celebrating the holiday, but few are quite as unique as Budapest.
 Between November and December, Vörösmarty Square turns into a festive celebration of traditional Hungarian Christmas practices.
-Hundreds of little wooden cottage-stalls showcase unique holiday gifts, as the scent of honey cookies, mulled wine, cinnamon and fir permeate the air.
+Hundreds of little wooden cottage stalls showcase unique holiday gifts, as the scent of honey cookies, mulled wine, cinnamon and fir permeate the air.
 Cultural programs and Hungarian folk music help visitors understand the Christmas traditions in Budapest.

 Some may find it hard to get into the Christmas spirit in a subtropical place like Miami, but Santa's Enchanted Forest helps.
-The Christmas theme park offers visitors about 10 thrill rides, plus more than a dozen family and kiddie rides, as well as shows that include alligator wrestling, trained white Bengal tigers and sea lions.
+The Christmas theme park offers visitors about 10 thrill rides, more than a dozen family and kiddie rides, plus shows that include alligator wrestling and trained white Bengal tigers and sea lions.
 So what if everyone is dressed in T-shirts and shorts?
 It's still a Christmas festival.